 Pure Life Adventure Therapy For Young Adults

-Our outdoor adventure therapy will use tools such as surfing, rappelling, and whitewater rafting to help break down walls and challenge students, while also giving our licensed therapists a unique look into the individual struggles of each student.
+Our outdoor adventure therapy uses tools such as surfing, rappelling, and whitewater rafting to help break down walls and challenge students, while also giving our licensed therapists a unique look into the individual struggles of each student.

-Students can expect to engage in individual therapy as well as group therapy on a weekly basis.
-In our adventure therapy program, we use a hands-on, strengths-based, student-integrated clinical model through which participants quickly learn new, healthy coping strategies, behavioral and emotional regulation skills, leadership skills, and life skills that lead to future success.
+Students can expect to engage in individual and group therapy weekly.
+Our adventure therapy program uses a hands-on, strengths-based, student-integrated clinical model through which participants quickly learn new, healthy coping strategies, behavioral and emotional regulation skills, leadership skills, and life skills that lead to future success.

-The goal of our adventure therapy programs is to facilitate the development of the student’s ability to and belief in themselves to complete tasks.
+We use the latest research and data to refine our treatment program and approach with young adults.
+Our adventure therapy programs aim to facilitate the development of the student’s ability to and belief in themselves to complete tasks.
+Adventure therapy is a great option for those seeking programs for gap year students.
 Our students will leave our adventure therapy with the knowledge and the ability to use their strengths to continue to progress in life and build a strong foundation for their future.
-We use the latest research and data to continue to refine our treatment program and our approach with young adults.

-If your young adult is struggling with mental health issues such as depression, low self-esteem, low motivation, and anxiety or struggling to progress into adulthood, please reach out to Pure Life Adventure today.
-We would love to speak with you about your child, their needs, and how we can help.
+If your young adult is struggling with mental health issues such as depression, low self-esteem, low motivation, and anxiety or struggling to progress into adulthood, maybe it’s time to consider a gap year for mental health.
+Please reach out to Pure Life Adventure today.
+We would love to speak with you about your child’s needs and how we can help.